aclark4life/blog-2017/2011/06/14/aclark-net-seeks-unique-candidate-for-part-time-business-consulting/index.rst

 .. post:: 2011/06/14
     :category: Misc

+**We are looking for a unique and talented (but mostly non-technical) individual that is passionate about Plone**

 We are looking for a unique and talented (but mostly non-technical) individual that is passionate about Plone, and able to dedicate some small amount of time per month to generating new business for us[1].

 Plone is up and coming (again)!
 And we want to (1.) capitalize on that fact and (2.) scale our business accordingly.
 But to do so, we really need your help.